 Tip: Remember, Filebeat doesn't cover all logging scenarios and that is why there are several different shippers available.
 If you don't think that Filebeat is the solution that meets your needs then please take a look at other options in our Data Source Wizard.

-After you have created your first ELK stack you will see it on your Dashboard.
-Under the Actions section, click on the "Add Source" button within this section to get started.
+After you have created your first ELK stack you will see it on your Dashboard, choose Send Data to get started.

-You can see a list of all of the shippers in the results section.
-As explained earlier, we are going to use the recommended Filebeat in our example so click Filebeat to continue.
+As mentioned earlier, we are going to use the recommended Filebeat in our example so click Filebeat to continue.

 Tip: If you do require a shipper other than Filebeat, this is where you choose it.
 Choosing a shipper will show you the source wizard that explains how to get up and running with your chosen data source.